n-e-t-a-n/n-e-t-a-n.github.io/_tabs/about.md

 order: 4
 ---

-**Case Compass** is a student-driven initiative to make Philippine jurisprudence easier to digest and understand.
+**Case Compass** is a student-driven initiative to make Philippine jurisprudence easier to understand.

-This site organizes **case digests** by topic and provides a quick reference for study and review, including both A.I. generated digests, but also the neatly formatted source materials.
+This site organizes **case digests** by topic and provides a quick reference for study and review, powered by A.I. generated summaries.

+**This is not a substitute for reading the original source material, and only serves as an additional tool that can aid in the learning process**.

 ### 🎯 Mission
 - To simplify jurisprudence for better learning